trevorbaca/krummzeit/krummzeit/etc/to-do.md

-1. Remove SegmentMaker.make_pitch_handler().
-    Use pitch_specifier() factory function instead.

-2. Implement SegmentMaker._set_start_instruments() method.
+1. Implement SegmentMaker._set_start_instruments() method.
     Method find first music-maker in each context.
     And then set that instrument at start of segment.

-3. Write test to find redundant instrument attachments.
+2. Write test to find redundant instrument attachments.

-4. Add instrument change markup to score.
+3. Add instrument change markup to score.
     So that "bass clarinet" shows up immediately when assigned.
     (Right now appears only at start of next system.)

-5. Add tempo map support for fermatas.
+4. Add tempo map support for fermatas.
 And breath marks.

-6. For next score:
+5. For next score:
     Come up with a semantic way of handling 2/4-type measure inserts.

-7. For next score:
-    Make map-making application.
-    Implement object model behind.
-    Provide ASCII or LateX output.

-8. Extended SegmentMaker with a property to allow [A] to set top margin to 0 mm.
+6. Extended SegmentMaker with a property to allow [A] to set top margin to 0 mm.

-9. ClusterSpecifier mutates the score.
-    So any ClusterSpecifier should be applied first before other specifier.
-    Probably best to enforce by processing all cluster speicifers immediately after pitch processing (and before other specifiers).